GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/COMPANION.md

 gcloud beta billing accounts add-iam-policy-binding $FAST_BA_ID \
 --member user:$FAST_BU --role roles/billing.admin
 ```
-If you are using a billing account in a different organization, please follow [these steps](00-bootstrap#billing-account-in-a-different-organization) instead
+If you are using a billing account in a different organization, please follow [these steps](00-bootstrap#billing-account-in-a-different-organization) instead.

 ## Stage 0 (Bootstrap)
 This initial stage will create common projects for IaC, Logging & Billing, and bootstrap IAM policies.